 But there's been a growing trend over the years called the "micro-blog style" caption that many influencers (and even brands!) use to engage with their community.

-But just how much are Instagram captions growing?
-And what’s the optimal Instagram caption length for engagement in 2021?
+So, what's the optimal Instagram caption length in 2022?

 Why Instagram Captions Matter

 Photos and videos have always come first on Instagram but, oftentimes, it’s the caption that makes or breaks a post.

 That’s because the “story” you tell provides context, adds personality, and can even inspire your followers to take action – like clicking the link in your bio or leaving a comment.

 What’s more, captions are a huge opportunity to build a stronger relationship with your audience.
 For brands and influencers, lengthy captions that champion story-telling and authenticity can drive great results.

 Of course, what you put in your caption (including how much you write) really depends on the content you’re sharing, the occasion, and your brand.